Graph Bisection with Pareto-Optimization: Introduction

-\paragraph{Contribution.}
+\paragraph{Contribution}

 We introduce FlowCutter, a graph bisection algorithm that optimizes cut size and imbalance in the Pareto sense.
-The core FlowCutter algorithm solves the balanced edge-$st$-cut graph bisection problem with connected sides.
+The core FlowCutter algorithm aims to solve the balanced edge-$st$-cut graph bisection problem with connected sides.
 Using this core as subroutine we design algorithms to solve the node separator and non-$st$ variants.
-Using these we design a nested dissection-based algorithm to compute contraction node orders as needed by Customizable Contraction Hierarchies (CCH).
-These orders are also called minimum fill-in orders or elimination orders and can be used to compute good tree-decompositions.
-We prove that the core algorithm's running time is in $O(cm)$ where $m$ is the edge count and $c$ the cut size.
-We show in an extensive experimental evaluation that this is a perfect fit for road graphs that are large in terms of edge count but small in terms of cut size.
+Using these we design a nested dissection-based algorithm to compute contraction node orders as needed by Customizable Contraction Hierarchies (CCH) \cite{dsw-cch-15}.
+We prove that the core algorithm's running time is in $O(c|E|)$ where $E$ is the set of edges and $c$ the size of the largest cut found.
+We show in an extensive experimental evaluation that FlowCutter is a good fit for road graphs, as road graphs tend to be large in terms of edge count but small in terms of cut size.
+We further show that FlowCutter also finds small, balanced cuts on non-road graphs by comparing the cuts found by FlowCutter to the state-of-the-art cuts on the benchmark set maintained by Chris Walshaw~\cite{swc-acesm-04}.
+Finally, we demonstrate the performance of our algorithm on a broad class of graphs, by entering and winning the corresponding sequential competition track of PACE 2016 tree-decomposition challenge.

-\paragraph{Outline.}
+\paragraph{Outline}

-We define our terminology and introduce related concepts in the preliminaries.
-The next section introduces the core idea of the $st$-bisection algorithm.
-In the following section we describe the piercing heuristic, a subroutine needed in the core algorithm.
-In the section afterwards we describe extensions of the core algorithms: general bisection, node bisection, and computing contraction orders.
-Finally, we present an experimental evaluation with a comparison against the current state of the art.
-In the appendix we present further experiments including experiments on non-road graphs, and a detailed running time analysis.
+Section~\ref{sec:applications} presents an overview of related work and the core ideas of the shortest path application driving our research as well as some other applications including tree-decompositons.
+Section~\ref{sec:preliminaries} presents our notation and an overview of flows, CCH, tree-decompositions, separators, and cuts and how some of these concepts relate to another.
+Section~\ref{sec:core} introduces the core FlowCutter $st$-bisection algorithm.
+Section~\ref{sec:Extensions} extends the core algorithm to general bisection, node bisection, and describes how to compute CCH contraction orders.
+Section~\ref{sec:experiments} presents an extensive experimental evaluation on road graphs against the current state of the art and on the well-known Walshaw benchmark for graph partitioning.